chentoufi/Full-stack-coding-challenge-/README.md

 - the second RMI layer containing only the interface. the second part containing the servlet class for the purpose of managing the costumer view.

+in this project we use jdk 1.8.*,and an apache-tomcat 9 web server.